Trading Techniques of the Inside Bar Pattern

 FXOpen

-The inside bar pattern is characterised by two consecutive candlesticks that often suggest a period of consolidation or indecision in the market.
-Traders and analysts can find value in identifying the setup as it can provide insights into potential future price movements.
-In this article, we will explore different examples of this formation on price charts and discuss how to interpret their signals for trading purposes.
+Candlestick patterns provide a wide range of signals — from continuation and reversal to market hesitation.
+The two-candle inside bar pattern suggests a period of consolidation or indecision in the market.
+Traders and analysts use this setup as part of a comprehensive strategy.
+In this article, we will break down the basics of the inside bar pattern, examine examples of this formation on real-market price charts, and discuss how to interpret its signals for trading purposes.

 What Is an Inside Bar Candle Pattern?

-An inside bar is a two-candlestick formation that occurs when a candlestick's high and low range is contained within the high and low range of the preceding candle.
+An inside bar is a two-candlestick formation that appears on a price chart when a candlestick's high and low range is contained within the high and low range of the preceding candle.
 In other words, the entire price action of one candle is confined within the previous candlestick's price range.

 The setup signifies a period of consolidation or indecision in the market; however, it doesn’t identify a trend reversal.
 The price may continue moving in the prevailing trend or turn around.
-Also, the pattern may appear both in an uptrend and in a downtrend.
-It indicates that the trading range of the current candle is narrower than the range of the previous candlestick.
+Also, the pattern may appear in both an uptrend and a downtrend.
+It indicates that the current candle’s trading range is narrower than that of the previous candlestick.
 This contraction in price volatility suggests a temporary equilibrium between buyers and sellers.

 The inside bar can be observed across different financial instruments such as stocks, cryptocurrencies*, ETFs, indices, and forex currency pairs and can be traded using contracts for difference (CFDs) provided by FXOpen.